 - Take a tour of San Francisco by boat

 - Shop at a farmers market

 I personally offer San Francisco elopement packages and elopement packages anywhere in the world (though I do specialize in California)!
 You can see all the information here.

 - 4 hours – 1.5 days of elopement coverage

 - A hands-on San Francisco elopement planning experience with unlimited assistance

-- personalized San Francisco elopement locations
+- personalized San Francisco elopement venues

 - vendor recommendations